 Not all heavy drinkers get cancer as multiple risk factors are involved in the development of cancers including genetics and family history of cancer, age, environmental factors, and behavioural variables, as well as social determinants of health.

-If you do drink regularly, it is advisable to drink at or below Australia’s National Health and Medical Research Council’s Alcohol Guidelines: the more you cut down, the more you reduce your risk of cancer.
+If you do drink, it is advisable to drink at or below Australia’s National Health and Medical Research Council’s Alcohol Guidelines: the more you cut down, the more you reduce your risk of cancer.

 When you smoke cigarettes and drink heavy amounts of alcohol, you significantly increase your risk of cancer – especially cancers of the mouth and throat.